bio-phys/cnt-martini-analysis/README.md

-# Analysis of Martini MD Simulations with Carbon Nanotubes
+# Analysis of Martini MD Simulations with Carbon Nanotube Porins (or integral membrane proteins)

 This is a set of analysis tools for the Martini lipid model used in Gromacs.
 It allows you to calculate the order parameter of the lipids in a pure lipid membrane or with a carbon nanotube (CNT) in it.
 You can also compute the radial distribution function (RDF) of lipid tails around the CNT, its tilting angle and the motion of its center of mass.